Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 1 –

-Hospitalization rates have dropped slightly across the region, dipping to 29 as of Friday.
-ICU bed availability sits at 24% and hospital beds at 28%.
+Hospitalization rates have dropped slightly across the region with 282 patients receiving coronavirus treatment as of Saturday.
+ICU bed availability sits at 25.7% and hospital beds at 27.4%.

 Counties in Region 1 include Boone, Caroll, DeKalb, Jo Daviess, Lee, Ogle, Stephenson, Whiteside and Winnebago.